cabratteberg/cse15l-lab-reports/LabReport1.md

 > No arguments:
 ---
 ![Image](cd_noArgs1.png)
 The working directory when the command was passed was /home.
-The output was nothing because cd with no arguments changes the directory to the "outermost" directory but we were already in the "outermost" directory.
+The output was nothing because cd with no arguments changes the directory to the "outermost" directory but we were already in the "outermost" or home directory.
 The output is not an error.

 > Directory as argument:
 ---